 Check out our cat body shape guide for a quick and easy way to determine if your cat is relative to their ideal size and body shape.
 Check out our ideal kitten weight by age guide to track how your kitten is developing.

-What is Your Cat's Ideal Size & Body Shape?
+Your Cat's Ideal Size & Body Shape

 I have had Lois & Clark, my two, 7-month-old kittens, for 3 months.
 Lois is a girl and Clark is her brother.
 Lois has a big potbelly.
 Should she be fat?
 Will she grow into it?
 They also have a gas problem.
 They are both active and have no signs of sickness. - Tony